Tech-inzichten door Niek de Greef. Reflecties op technologie, software development en de impact van digitale innovaties op cultuur en maatschappij.

 • Subordinate the constraint

 Work in progress (WIP) is the BIG Killer for productivity.
-Get thing done.
+Get things done.

 Technical debt: when not paid down, interest grows over time.
 You keep paying (more and more) interest in the form of unplanned work.